StefanoPolla/EarlyFT_QPE/notebooks/README.md

 ```
 This will additionally install PySCF, JAX, and the most recent version of OpenFermion (pulled from GitHub) to support
 the newest JAX releases.
+In order to run the THC factorization, [pybtas](https://github.com/ncrubin/pybtas) is also required
+and it should be installed manually.

 Since the THC cost estimates require some prerequisites, including (computationally expensive) factorization
 of the molecular Hamiltonian through tensor hypercontraction (THC), the steps to generate all data are split up
 in the `test_generate_thc_costing.py` script.
 This script can be run via `pytest`, i.e., it parametrizes the individual
 functions over the different test cases.
 As such, intermediate data are saved even when something fails.

-1. Generation of the THC factorizations for simple molecules: `pytest test_generate_thc_data.py -k "test_generate_thc_npz"`
+1. Generation of the THC factorizations for simple molecules (requires [pybtas](https://github.com/ncrubin/pybtas)): `pytest test_generate_thc_data.py -k "test_generate_thc_npz"`
-2. Generate QPE cost estimates: `pytest test_generate_thc_costing.py`
+2. Generation of QPE cost estimates: `pytest test_generate_thc_costing.py`
-3. Use the notebook `costing_plots_manuscript.ipynb` to re-generate the costing plots from the manuscript.
+3. Generation of the resource estimate plots in the manuscript: `costing_plots_manuscript.ipynb`.